6 Steps to Prevent Warping in Whole Cross-Section Slabs: Our Proven Techniques

 2. Proper Sealing and Finishing

 The next crucial step is sealing and finishing.
-Wood is a hygroscopic material, meaning it absorbs and releases moisture from the air.
-To protect your slabs, we apply a high-quality sealant to all sides, including the end grains, which are particularly vulnerable to moisture changes.
+Wood is a hygroscopic material, meaning it absorbs and releases moisture to and from the air.
+To protect the slabs, we apply a high-quality sealant to all sides, including the end grains, which are particularly vulnerable to moisture changes.

 We recommend using finishes like epoxy resin, polyurethane, or oil-based sealants that provide a strong barrier against moisture.
 By sealing the entire slab (top, bottom, and sides), we prevent moisture from penetrating unevenly, which can cause the slab to warp or cup.